UPDATE 30th April: Good news - the construction work is near completion, so we are accepting studio hire bookings for May 14th onward.

 Courtenay Studios has be closed for a time as the building is being earthquake-strengthened.
 Progress updates will be posted here and progress photos on Facebook

 We apologise for any inconvenience this causes our customers.

 About Courtenay Studios

-James Gilberd has offered his studio for hire since 2005, and this is the fourth such hire space.
-"There is a need for this type of service, which is aimed at recently-graduated photography students and new professional photographers who don't have the clients for the bigger, flasher studios - yet."
-If the higher end is what someone is looking for, we will gladly recommend another Wellington studio that has more to offer equipment- and space-wise.
+James Gilberd has offered his studio for hire since 2005, and now has teamed up with Mark Beehre to provide this new hire space.
+"There is a need for this type of service, which is aimed at recently-graduated photography students and professional photographers who have smaller jobs or clients with tighter budgets."
+If we can't offer what you're looking for, we will gladly recommend other studios that has more to offer equipment- and space-wise.